 - and also been subjected, nearly every time I get on the bike, to dangerous close overtakes, drivers cutting me up at junctions, drivers ignoring my priority at chicanes etc etc etc.

 Following an incident in 2017 where I was verbally abused and threatened with violence by a Range Rover driver one night on Albany Road, I got myself a helmet camera.
-Since then I’ve been sharing incident videos on Twitter, mainly to raise awareness of how cyclists are routinely treated by drivers in Cardiff – incidents that stem from carelessness mostly, rarely from malice, but each of which has the potential to be highly dangerous and even lethal.
-I share videos of these incidents not only to raise awareness, but also to help campaign for changes – to how infrastructure can be improved to prioritise vulnerable road users, to how drivers are trained so they actually know to look for cyclists, and to improve how offences committed by drivers against cyclists and pedestrians are prosecuted and punished.
+Since then I’ve been sharing incident videos on Twitter, mainly to raise awareness of how badly cyclists are routinely treated by drivers in Cardiff – incidents that stem from carelessness mostly, occasionally from malice, but each of which has the potential to be highly dangerous and even lethal.
+I share videos of these incidents not only to raise awareness, but also to help campaign for changes – to improve infrastructure in order to prioritise vulnerable road users, to improve how drivers are trained so they actually know to look for cyclists, and to improve how offences committed by drivers against cyclists and pedestrians are prosecuted and punished.

 If this sounds a bit partial, a bit biased – well, it is.
 In the same way the Highway Code is partial and biased, if you like.
 Did you know, for example, it has a whole section directed at drivers entitled ‘Road Users Requiring Extra Care’?
-If only more drivers were trained to understand that bit of a text that (let’s face it) most of them scan once then put aside, there wouldn’t be any need for any cyclists to have helmet cams and no need at all for websites like this.
+If only more drivers were trained to understand that bit of a text that (let’s face it) most of them scan once then put aside, there’d be a lot less of a need for any cyclists to have helmet cams, and also for websites like this.

 I want to see in Cardiff safe, convenient bike infrastructure – which means protected lanes, taking some of the road space that has been allocated to motor vehicles over the last century.
 Bike lanes that go where people want to go, and maximise the opportunities to travel actively, healthily and safely for people from 8 to 80 and beyond, able-bodied and with disabilities.